-As we continue our tutorial series on migrating your WordPress site to Inmotion hosting, the next thing we want to cover is how to update the URLS for images within your pages and posts.
+As we continue our tutorial series on migrating your WordPress site to Inmotion Hosting, the next thing we want to cover is how to update the URLS for images within your pages and posts.
 They are coded differently so simply changing the site URL will not fix this.
-In this tutorial we show you how to fix this by using your phpMyAdmin tool.
+In this tutorial we show you how to fix image links by using your phpMyAdmin tool.

 Correcting image links after a migration

 - Log into your cPanel interface.